amaciver/StochAsteroids/README.md

 This project will be implemented with the following technologies:

 - Vanilla JavaScript for overall structure and game logic,
-- `Easel.js` (maybe) with `HTML5 Canvas` for DOM manipulation and rendering,
+- `HTML5 Canvas` for DOM manipulation and rendering,
 - `Web Audio API` for sound generation, processing and control.
 - Webpack to bundle and serve up the various scripts.

 In addition to the webpack entry file, there will be four scripts involved in this project:

-`board.js`: this script will handle the logic for creating and updating the necessary `Easel.js` elements and rendering them to the DOM.
+`board.js`: this script will handle the logic for creating and updating the necessary DOM elements.

 `asteroids.js`: this script will house the physics logic for the asteroids.